 Intravenous (IV) Conscious Sedation

 IV Conscious Sedation is an effective technique for managing moderate to severe dental anxiety.
-While not as readily available in most dental offices, we believe it is a valuable tool for ensuring a patient’s complete relaxation during a procedure they would not ordinarily have had done due to extreme fear.
+While not as readily available in most dental offices, we believe it is a valuable tool for ensuring a patient’s complete relaxation during a procedure they would not ordinarily have done due to extreme fear.

 What type of sedation is right for you?